cvut/javascript/README.md

 ### Semicolons`;`

-**We don't use semicolons** and we rely on Automatic Semicolon Insertion _(ASI)_ instead.
-While [there are some caveats](https://github.com/feross/standard/blob/master/RULES.md#automatic-semicolon-insertion-asi), you shouldn't run into them if you are not doing anything crazy in your code (and thus breaking this guide).
+**We don’t use semicolons** and we rely on Automatic Semicolon Insertion _(ASI)_ instead.
+While [there are some caveats](https://github.com/feross/standard/blob/master/RULES.md#automatic-semicolon-insertion-asi), you shouldn’t run into them if you are not doing anything crazy in your code (and thus breaking this guide).
 The most notable caveat is this one:

 > End of line is not treated as semicolon if the next line starts with `[`, `(`, `+` etc.

 ##### Bad

-The following code won't work:
+The following code won’t work:

 ```js
 let a = b + c